![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "How do these systems increase the pH level?"

-A. These systems operate by passing the acidic water through either the Calcite or Corosex minerals which are dissolved into the water balancing out the pH level.
+A. These systems operate by passing the acidic water through either the Calcite or Corosex minerals which are dissolved into the water to balance or increase the pH level.

 Q. "Why does the acid neutralizer increase hardness?"